FSU Biology - VincisLab

 Research

-1) understanding how cortical (gustatory cortex; GC) and thalamic (gustatory thalamus and limbic thalami) areas encode sensory information when animals are actively experiencing taste stimuli;
+1) Understanding how cortical (gustatory cortex; GC) and thalamic (gustatory and limbic thalami) areas encode sensory information when animals actively experience taste stimuli.

-To achieve these goals, we rely on novel and sophisticated experimental techniques, including behavioral training, anatomical and genetic targeting of specific neural populations, recordings of neural activity in alert animals with multi electrodes and optical imaging, and opto- and chemogenetic manipulation of brain activity.
+To achieve these goals, we employ cutting-edge experimental techniques, including behavioral training, anatomical and genetic targeting of specific neural populations, multi-electrode and optical imaging recordings of neural activity in awake animals, and opto- and chemogenetic manipulation of brain function.

 Biomedical Research Facility